SEIR-11-08/project-zero/README.md

 * **HAVE ITS OWN REPO, under your github account.
 NOT A FORK.**
 * **Git 20+ commits** Commit early, commit often.
 Tell a story with your commits.
 Each message should give a clear idea what you changed.
 * **Include Wireframes and User Stories in the README**
-* **Wireframe:** - Basically draw out what your game will look like—very different way it could look.
+* **Wireframe:** - Basically draw out what your game will look like.
 You can use paper or any wireframe tool you find online.
 * **User Stories** - Wording should center around how a user interacts with your game, for example:
     1. The user click starts and the level starts
     2. When the user hits the ```f key``` a fire ball is catuplulated at a target.